 Description

 The Shoebill is in a family of its own and is unrelated to any other birds.
-It is sometimes called the Shoebiledl Stork, but it is not a stork.
+It is sometimes called the Shoebilled Stork, but it is not a stork.
 Adults are grey with an orangish bill.
 Juveniles are brown with a much smaller bill.

-It is a tall bird, with an average height of 110 to 140 cm (43 to 55 in), with some reaching as much as 152 cm (60 in).
+It is a tall bird, averaging 110 to 140 cm (43 to 55 in), with some reaching as much as 152 cm (60 in).

 The Shoebill is not only strange in appearance but also makes some very strange noises.
 It can moo like a cow or whine like a worn engine belt.
 However, its most common call is a clicking sound made by rapidly tapping the upper and lower bills that sounds like a machine gun or a jackhammer.